Wesleyan Weekend 2022

 As you arrive on campus, stop by our Wesleyan Weekend Welcome Center in the Story Student Center.
 Pick up your NWU Wesleyan Weekend t-shirt, get event updates and find answers to any questions about the weekend.
 Alumni Relations can also answer your questions.
 Just call (402) 465-2568 or email us at alumni [at] nebrwesleyan.edu.

 Courtesy golf carts will be available at the Welcome Center during the day on Saturday to assist you on campus.

 Welcome center booth hours and locations

-Many homecoming events include food.
+Many Wesleyan Weekend events include food.
 You can also enjoy a convenient meal on campus.

 Archway Café Hours (located on the lower level of the Story Student Center)

 7:30 a.m. – 11:30 p.m.
 (Thursday)